 Fatima Alexis Zeidan is a native of Allendale, South Carolina, a small town located in the low country region of South Carolina.
 She joined The Eichholz Law Firm in June 2015 and was named a Managing Partner in September 2017.
 Fatima practices in the areas of personal injury and civil litigation.

-She has spent her career defending the interests of the everyday man, seeking justice and advocating for the oppressed.
-She handles an array of cases ranging from minor motor vehicle collisions to catastrophic injury cases throughout South Carolina and Georgia.
+She has spent her career defending the interests of the everyday man, seeking justice and advocating for the oppressed, and handles an array of cases ranging from minor motor vehicle collisions to catastrophic injury cases in both South Carolina and Georgia.
 As a trial attorney, she has successfully tried cases throughout the two-state region and has presented oral arguments in South Carolina Court of Appeals.

 A Columbia College alumna, Fatima graduated from the Charleston School of Law in 2010.
 While in law school, she achieved recognition on the Dean’s List and was a member of several student organizations.
 Her most memorable experience was clerking for the Chief Justice of the Supreme Court of Uganda during the summer of 2009.